 The common treatment for multiple missing teeth is bridgework or dentures.
 This requires grinding down healthy teeth to use as support.
 However, there is another option: dental implants.
 A dental implant is a titanium metal post that fuses into the bone to replace your tooth root and can be used to support a bridge, instead of harming your healthy teeth.

 If you are missing multiple teeth on one side of your mouth, multiple dental implants can be placed in a row.
 These implants can support multiple individual crowns, tied together to support a bridge, or used to support dentures.
 Once the implants are in place, they can be used in many ways.
 If the type of restoration changes down the road, the existing implants can be used as support for the new restoration.
 Because an implant fuses with the bone, the bone will stay intact and not deteriorate as it would under bridgework or dentures.

-Depending on how long your teeth have been missing, some additional procedures may be necessary before implants are placed, such as bone grafting.
+Depending on how long your teeth have been missing, some additional procedures may be necessary before implants are placed, such as bone grafting or ridge augmentation.
 Talk to Dr. Dalessandro to get a treatment plan for your unique needs.
 If you are in good general and oral health, with adequate bone support, you could be a candidate for multiple tooth implants!